-Volcano in a Cup – Erupting Wax
+Volcano in a Cup (Erupting Wax) – SICK Science

 When you hear about a volcano erupting, what do you think is going on?
 If you’re like us, you think of red hot chunks of rock being hurled thousands of feet in the air, flows of liquid magma, and plumes of smoke.
 That’s not always the case.
 Some volcanoes erupt underwater and their smoking hot by-products are immediately cooled.
-With the Storm in a Cup, you can see what happens underwater on a smaller, safer scale.
+With the volcano in a cup, you can see what happens underwater on a smaller, safer scale.

 - Burner or hot plate

 - Heat-proof glass beaker (Pyrex)

-- Place a small piece (about 1″ x 1″) of wax in the bottom of a glass beaker.
+Place a small piece of wax (about 1″ x 1″) in the bottom of a glass beaker.
 Try to get it as close to the center of the beaker as possible.

-- Pour enough sand into the beaker to completely cover the cube of wax.
+Pour enough sand into the beaker to completely cover the cube of wax.

-- Slowly pour water into the beaker until the cup is nearly full.
+Slowly pour water into the beaker until the cup is nearly full.
 Don’t fill it up all the way or you might have some spillage.

-- Place the beaker onto a burner or hot plate and turn the heat on to a medium-high temperature setting.
+Place the beaker onto a burner or hot plate and turn the heat on to a medium-high temperature setting.

-- Now the fun part… observe!
+Now the fun part… observe!
 As the wax heats beneath the sand, it melts and finds its way out of the sandy trap.

-How Does It Work?
+How Does It Work